joarbiser/Sharpshot_face/replit.md

 - **Authentication System**: Session-based authentication with bcrypt password hashing, email validation, and PostgreSQL-backed session storage.
 Includes user registration, login, and account management.
 - **Sports Data Integration**: Integration with "Are You Watching This?!"
 Sports API for real-time sports data across various sports.
 - **Payment Processing**: Integrated with Stripe for subscription management (Pro and Unlimited tiers) and supports cryptocurrency payments (USDC across 7 networks).
+- **Team Logo Service**: Multi-API integration with ESPN, TheSportsDB, FIFA, and OpenLigaDB for comprehensive team logo coverage across all major sports leagues and international competitions.
+Includes intelligent caching, fallback handling, and server-side proxy to manage CORS and rate limiting.

 - **Betting Analytics Platform**: Redesigned with two main terminals:
   - **Trading Terminal** (`/trading-terminal`): Real-time betting opportunity feed with live filters for All, +EV, Arbitrage, and Middling bets.
 Includes advanced filtering panel for sports, EV thresholds, and sportsbook selection.